20 of the Best Winter Wedding Bouquets

 Love these winter bouquets?
 Pin it!

-Wintertime allows for beautiful bouquets that don’t fit into other times of the year.
+Wintertime offers beautiful bouquets that don’t fit in with other seasons.
 For example, you most likely wouldn’t use holly or pine cones in the heat of the summer.
 Consequently, the cold-weather season allows for some of the most gorgeous florals.

 It’s considered the most wonderful time of the year for a reason, and your winter wedding can be a part of it.
 Happy planning!